manywho/react-file-upload/README.md

 ### completedUpload: `Function`
 Function to be called when an upload completes

-### getFileUploadMessage (optional, default = model.hintValue): `Function`
-Function that returns the string of text to be shown on the drop zone to prompt users to interact with the drop zone
-#### Returns
-A string of text to be shown on the drop zone to prompt users to interact with the drop zone

 ### loggingFunction (optional, default = null): `Function`
 #### Parameters
 A string of text of what to log